ErwanColombel92/R-Hackathon-Spotify-Dataset/README.md

 # R-Hackathon-Spotify-Dataset
-Hackathon contest where we have to predict a secret target using the Spotify Dataset.
+Hackathon contest where we have to predict a secret target using the Spotify Dataset using R.